 I am the queen of fresh starts and clean slates.
 Usually- and I’m not exaggerating here – if I don’t start something on the first of the month, there is a good chance I’ll put it off for another 29 – 30 days.

 I have a friend who did a 30 Day Yoga Challenge (which I’ve done a few of myself) and she just randomly started on like the 8th or something.
 When she told me this, my mind just couldn’t comprehend.
 I could never start something so abruptly.
 I need a “fitting” timeline (like starting on the first of the month!).
-Structure (4 week milestones neatly lumped together on my calendar for easy reference and note taking).
-An end goal (what’s a better “end” than the end of a month or year?!).
+Structure.
+An end goal.

 I remember actually asking her, “how can you just start something like that so randomly?”